Paul Martin Newby

 Paul Martin Newby (born May 5, 1955) is an American judge, who was first elected to a seat on the North Carolina Supreme Court in 2004.
-He was elected Chief Justice in 2020.
+He was elected chief justice in 2020 defeating incumbent Cheri Beasley.

-Early life and education
+Early life, education and family

-Newby was born in Asheboro, North Carolina.
+Newby was born in Asheboro, North Carolina, on May 5, 1955, to Samuel O. Newby and Ruth Parks Newby.
 He graduated from Ragsdale High School in Jamestown, North Carolina.
 He is an Eagle Scout and former Scoutmaster.
 A resident of Raleigh, North Carolina, Newby earned a bachelor's degree in Public Policy Studies from Duke University in 1977 and a Juris Doctor degree from the University of North Carolina at Chapel Hill in 1980.

+An evangelical Christian, Newby credits Josh McDowell's book More Than a Carpenter as reinforcing his faith in law school.
+In 1983, he married Toler Macon Tucker, whom he met in law school and whose family had accumulated a fortune from banking and furniture stores.
+Newby and his wife have adopted four children.

+In September 1994, the Newbys attempted to adopted their fourth child, but were sued for custody by the child's biological father.
+After being sued, the Newbys returned the child to its biological mother, who was later ordered to return the child to its father.
+After the incident the couple founded two adoption agencies, including Amazing Grace Adoptions, and successfully adopted their fourth child.

 Career

-After four years in private practice in Kannapolis, a year as a counsel to a real estate developer, Vice President and General Counsel of Cannon Mills Realty and Development Corporation, Newby was appointed Assistant United States Attorney for the Eastern District of North Carolina in 1985, a post he held for almost twenty years.
+After four years in private practice in Kannapolis, a year as a counsel to a real estate developer, vice president and general counsel of Cannon Mills Realty and Development Corporation, Newby was appointed as an assistant United States attorney for the Eastern District of North Carolina in 1985, a post he held for almost twenty years.
+He is an adjunct professor at the Campbell University's Norman Adrian Wiggins School of Law, and the co-author of a book on the North Carolina Constitution.